 Breaux Bridge is a small city in the heart of Cajun Country near Lafayette is considered to be the “Crawfish Capital of the World.”
 It lies along the Bayou Teche, which winds past the historic downtown area that hosts a wide array of antique stores, boutiques and gourmet Cajun eateries.
 As the crawfish capital, you’ll just have to try some, and one of the best places to sample it is at the aptly named Crazy Bout Crawfish, or at the annual Breaux Bridge Crawfish Festival.
-Cafe des Amis hosts a legendary zyedco breakfast similar to a jazz brunch every Saturday, and at nearby Lake Martin, you can go gator watching while paddling a kayak.
+At nearby Lake Martin, you can go gator watching while paddling a kayak.

 Tucked along the South Louisiana coastline is the little town of Grand Isle, the state’s only inhabited barrier island.
 Here you can enjoy seven miles of white sand beaches and the Butterfly Dome, filled with native butterflies and plants.
 Bird- and nature-lovers alike shouldn’t miss the Grand Isle Birding/Nature Trail which features five bird-watching locations with the chance to spot the state bird, the brown pelican, along with roughly 100 species of songbirds, sandpipers, herons, grosbeaks, tanagers and more.
 At the Elmer’s Island Wildlife Refuge there are numerous outstanding fishing spots and you’ll also have the chance to marvel at the spectacular Gulf of Mexico views.